Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: Categorical approach to learning minimal automata

 While Colcombet, Petri\c{s}an and Stabile do not give a bound on the actual running time of their algorithm, it is straightforward to extend their proof to show that the number of updates to $Q$ and $T$ (hence in particular of calls to $\Equiv{\L}$) is linear in the size of $(\Min \L)(\St)$, itself defined through \Cref{def:co-E_M-length}.
+A similar claim is made in \cite[Remark 3.14]{urbatAutomataLearningAlgebraic2020}.